japorized/TeX_notes/README.md

 <scope>text.tex.latex</scope>
 ```

+**Preamble**

+Find out where the texmf directory should go on your system (different across Linux, macOS, and Windows).
+Put the preamble documents in `$DIR_TO_TEXMF/texmf/latex/local/`, and use `kpsewhich $PREAMBLE_FILE` to see if your texlive installation can detect the file.

 ---
 ### Snippets

 My TeX snippet for VIm is in the `tex.snippet` file, and I use [vim-snipmate](https://vimawesome.com/plugin/vim-snipmate-mine) to tab-complete as I type.

 My Sublime Text snippet is provided in the file `tex.sublime-completions`.
 Put it in your `SUBLIME_PATH/Packages/User/` folder to get it working.

+---

+## Other info

+### Information about PMATH351F17 and PMATH347F17

+These notes will stop at Lecture 11, since I have to drop these courses due to personal reasons.
+I will continue to accept typo amendments wherever necessary.
+Please feel free to copy these notes for yourselves and continue editing from there.